- General Information

-Volunteer community service is highly recommended.
+Volunteer community service is another way by which an applicant can differentiate themselves.
 It is not necessary that the community service be dental or health-oriented.
 There are countless ways to participate in either group or individual community service projects.
 Community service offers a chance to demonstrate concern for other human beings and a willingness to “give back” and get involved in the world around you.

 Summer Enrichment Programs

 There are several summer enrichment programs available at dental schools and universities.
 These programs are designed to strengthen academic credentials and exposure to clinical dentistry.
 Most of these programs target under-represented minority and economically-disadvantaged students.
 One of the better-known programs, the Summer Medical and Dental Education Program (SMDEP), offers free six-week summer programs at medical/dental schools around the country.
 Other programs offer research or internship opportunities.